LimeAndPyro/RPM-AND-HANDLES/README.md

   What is open process?

-  OpenProcess opens an existion process object running on a local machine.
+  OpenProcess opens an existing process object running on a local machine.

   The syntax looks like this